socialat/team/.github/ISSUE_TEMPLATE/support-request.md

 5. Does it has good test coverage?
 (Yes/ No/ NA)
 6. Is it first timers friendly?
 (Yes/ No/ NA)
 7. What kind of support you're looking for?
-8. Have you contributed in any opensource project yet which is not created by you?
-(Yes/No)
-9. Would you like to join *team* to support other seekers?
+8. Would you like to join *team* to support other seekers?

 Please [bookmark](https://github.com/socialat/team/stargazers) for future updates.